jbock-java/jbock/README.md

 Being invoked without any parameters is something we should be expecting.
-Instead of a stacktrace, we could use the opportunity to print a summmary of our command line options.
+Instead of a stacktrace, we could use the opportunity to print a summary of our command line options.
 Let's see how to do this with jbock.

 We start by defining an abstract class `Args`, which represents the two mandatory arguments `source` and `dest`.